rovrevik/vagrant_puppet/README.md

 - [ ] Reconcile default manifest file default.pp versus site.pp default.pp is the puppet.rb file while site.rb is the default generate file name.
 - [ ] Rename the augeas_requirements.pp file to something for more general preconditions.
 - [x] Extract apt-get with threshold and default threshold to class and hiera
+- [ ] Puppet provisioning scripts seem to take a very long time to run (like 20 minutes sometimes).
+- [ ] Extract provisioning commentary into separate meaning markdown files.

 TODO: Update manifests to conform to examples in the [puppet style guide](http://docs.puppetlabs.com/guides/style_guide.html).
 - [x] Update all puppet strings to be single quoted if they don't need interpolation